andynapoleon/cartoon-hero/README.md

-# cartoon-hero
+# MY FAVOURITE HERO WEBSITE
-My favorite cartoon hero
+A simple website made from only HTML and CSS providing information about my favourite cartoon hero.
-This is the codes from a tutorial on Skillshare.
+This was a final project from a Skillshare course.